citation-file-format/citation-file-format/index.md

 - If the work is an artwork: The medium of the artwork, e.g., "photograph", "painting", "oil on canvas", etc.
+- If the work is a book or similar: Whether it is a printed book or an ebook.

 **month**